mnagy94/jexer/docs/worklog.md

 Jexer Work Log
 ==============

+March 18, 2017

+TStatusBar is working, as is "smart" window placement.
+Overall this is looking quite nice.
+Found a lot of other small paper cut items and fixed them.
+It looks absolutely gorgeous on Mac now.

+Tomorrow I will get to the public wifi and get this uploaded.

+Time to call this 0.0.4 now though.
+We are up to 32,123 lines of code.

 March 17, 2017

 Jexer is coming back to active development status.
 I had a lot of